 Conversion rate is the percentage of website visitors who take the desired action and convert.
 This desired action refers to any action you want visitors to take, including making a purchase, completing a form, or signing up.

 You can calculate your conversion rate with a simple formula.
 You only have to divide your total number of conversions by the total number of visitors in a specific time frame and multiply it by 100.
-To calculate conversion rate, use the below formula:
+To calculate the conversion rate, use the below formula:

 For example, if you had 2000 visitors last month and 500 of them converted, your conversion rate is 25 percent.